microsoft/vscode-cosmosdb/README.md

 - Enter your commands and/or comments, eg: `db.<collectionName>.find()`
 - IntelliSense (auto-completions) will be provided
 - Place the cursor inside the command to execute and press `CMD+"` (Mac) or `CTRL+"` (Windows and Linux) to see the results
+- To run all commands, press `CMD+:` or `Ctrl+:`
+- With codelens, you can perform the above actions without having to leave the editor pane
 - Save and re-use later

 ![Mongo Intellisense](resources/intellisense.gif)